 Ellah Wakatama Allfrey

-Ellah Wakatama Allfrey was elected as a Fellow of the Royal Society of Literature in 2019.
+Ellah Wakatama Allfrey was elected as an Honorary Fellow of the Royal Society of Literature in 2019.

 Ellah Wakatama Allfrey, OBE was born in Zimbabwe and raised there and in the United States.
 She is the founding Publishing Director of The Indigo Press, Senior Research Fellow at Manchester University (Centre for New Writing) and Chair of the Caine Prize for African Writing.

 She is a judge for the 2019 Northern Writers’ Awards Fiction Prize.
 In 2017 she served as a judge for the Dublin International Literary Award and in 2015 for the Man Booker Prize.
 She has also served as chair of the Commonwealth Short Story Prize and was on the judging panel of the 2011 David Cohen Prize and Caine Prize for African Writing.
 In 2012 she was chair of the fiction panel for the BOCAS Prize for Caribbean Literature.
 Her journalism has appeared in the Telegraph, Guardian and Observer newspapers and in Spectator magazine.
 She has also been a regular contributor to the book pages of NPR.
 Her broadcasting includes reviews for NPR’s All Things Considered and BBC Radio 4’s Saturday Review.
 She has presented BBC Radio 4’s Archive on Four and Open Book as well as commissioning short stories for broadcast on BBC Radio 4 and for Audible.com.
 She has hosted conversations and chaired panels at festivals around the world, including the Hay Festival in Cartagena, Colombia and Dhaka Bangladesh, the Galle Literary Festival in Sri Lanka.